w3c/market-data-odrl-profile/minutes/CG-minutes-22-01-12.md

 **Ben**
 Or even a derivation ...

+### Marketing or Promotion

 **Ben**
-Marketing or Promotion

-**Ben**
 That's often a purpose constraint.
 And we already cover marketing as as an activity and I suspect promotion is the same as marketing for our purposes anyway.

+### Sell or License

 **Ben**
-Sell or License

-**Ben**
-Until now, we've modelled selling by simply having a compensation duty on a Distribution permission.
+Until now, we've modeled selling by simply having a compensation duty on a Distribution permission.
 That's selling a dataset: you're allowed to distribute it and there's a payment duty associated with that.
 License, I guess, is something different.

-**Ben**
 But if you want to prescribing the selling of data, that's not easy to say.
 So if we do want to use Sell as a potential prescription, we'll have to turn it into an Activity.

 **Nigel**
 Yes, you can give it away but you can't sell it perhaps.
-I can imagine we're gonna have to handle that case.
+I can imagine we're going to have to handle that case.

+### Disassemble

 **Ben**
-Disassemble

-**Ben**
 I think that relates to an earlier discussion.

+### Hyperlink

 **Ben**
-Hyperlink

-**Ben**
 Now that is a strange and obscure one which I'm going to pass over for now.
-Unless **Jaspal** you say that hyperlink comes up a lot?
+Unless Jaspal you say that hyperlink comes up a lot?

 **Jaspal**
 I think we need to get more context.
 Could be a hyperlink to the source the data or content.

+### Verify, Validate

 **Ben**
-Verify, Validate

-**Ben**
 I'm not sure whether verify is the same as validate.
 Without context, my assumption would probably be yes.
 And I also wonder whether this relates to validating prices.
 If so, that that would be a purpose.
 I think we'd need to define an activity which is validating prices.

 **Nigel**
 There's often prohibitions on that.

+### Alter, Adapt

 **Ben**
-Alter, Adapt.

-**Ben**
 These sound document-centric.
 So perhaps Derive is not the the answer here.

-**Ben**
 And that's the list done.
 Thank you for the discussion.
 I think it was really useful.

 **Mark**